rmcgibbo/conda-moe/README.md

 ### libstdc++

 MOE uses C++11 features, which requires a quite modern version of GCC (4.7.3+), and a similarly new version of the runtime c++ standard library, libstd++.
 The version of libstdc++ distributed with Ubuntu 10.04 and CentOS 6.0 is too old to support runtime C++11 code.
-Therefore, this conda build of MOE depends on
+Therefore, this conda build of MOE depends on an external libstdc++ conda package, which povides a more recent library.
+See [the recipe](https://github.com/rmcgibbo/conda-moe/blob/master/libstdcplusplus/build.sh) for the dirty, dirty hack.

 ### building the binaries